 Digital Art Comes About

 Ah, but there's more!
-Last year I discovered yet another image creation avenue that has got me hooked.
+A couple years ago I discovered yet another image creation avenue that has got me hooked.
 There are several software applications that are designed to generate digital images from mathematical algorithms, generally referred to as "fractals".
 They've been around for a number of years, but have recently benefited from newer software technologies and the increase in performance of personal computers.
 Well, not being intimidated by software, I acquired several of these software applications and went exploring.
 What I discovered is a world of wonderful images that are generated using math.
 The images range from magical to perplexing, but always interesting - take a look.
-The challenge is that one needs very powerful personal computers to what they call "render" the image at a resolution that supports a high-quality large-format print.
+The challenge is that one needs very powerful personal computers to "render" the image at a resolution that supports a high-quality large-format print, often taking 5 days to render a single image for a 20x30" print.
 I have such personal computers, so I am uniquely positioned to bring these wonderful fractal images to print for others to enjoy.

 Image Creator or Photographer?

 So, it would appear that I am more an image creator than a photographer.
 But maybe they are one-in-the-same.
-When working with a camera, my work only begins with the click of the shutter - it's a long technical road preparing a photograph to support a large-format high-detail print, especially when you consider the HDR, panoramic or Infrared processing work that may be involved.
+When working with a digital camera, my work only begins with the click of the shutter - there remains the preparation to support a high-detail print, especially when you consider the HDR, panoramic or infrared processing work that may be involved.
 Fractal images require specialized software, powerful personal computers and technical knowledge to bring them to print-ready form.
-However, if beautiful prints were easy to create prints wouldn't be a delicious fulfillment for the artist, or something that can enrich homes and work spaces, and indeed, the lives of others.
+However, if beautiful images and prints were easy to create, it would be a less delicious fulfillment for the artist.